rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 name: macvlan
 ```

 When creating the `macvlan` profile, the system copies the `default` profile.
-Changing the `default` profile is not possible.
+Changing the `default` profile is impossible.

 Now that the `macvlan` profile exists, you need to apply it to our three containers: